 - fixed number of spots in the programme set at 650.

 The first step in the application process is to register in the Dutch national student registration system Studielink.
-Studielink opens on the 1 October, 2019 and closes on 15 January, 2020 at 23:59 CET (Central European Time).
+Studielink opens on the 1 October, 2020 and closes on 15 January, 2021 at 23:59 CET (Central European Time).
 This is not the actual application!
 Only once you have completed the 2nd step of the process, the RSM Online Application Form (OLAF), you will be considered an applicant.

 - Enter your previous education.

-- Important automatic e-mails: confirmation registration and your EUR student number.
-You can ignore the email asking to send your diploma or a copy of yoru passport / ID to education institution.
+- You can ignore the emails asking to send your diploma or a copy of yoru passport / ID to education institution.
 Instead you will upload these documents to the RSM Online Application Form (OLAF).